syncfusion-content/uwp-docs/uwp/Scheduler/timelineview.md

 ![Change in Working Hours](TimeLine-View_images/WorkingHours.png)

-## CollapsedHours
+## Collapse hours

-You can collapse the hours in `TimeLineView` and `DayView` by adding the hours in `CollapsedHour` collection using [CollapsedHours](https://help.syncfusion.com/cr/uwp/Syncfusion.SfSchedule.UWP~Syncfusion.UI.Xaml.Schedule.SfSchedule~CollapsedHours.html)
+You can collapse the hours in `TimeLineView` and `DayView` by adding the hours in `CollapsedHour` collection using [CollapsedHours](https://help.syncfusion.com/cr/uwp/Syncfusion.SfSchedule.UWP~Syncfusion.UI.Xaml.Schedule.SfSchedule~CollapsedHours.html) property.

 {% tabs %}
 {% highlight c# %}